-I think the takeaway message here is you have to try this salad ha ha.
-It’s such a unique, colourful combination.
-I decided to go without dressing to let the vegetables do all the talking, but I think a little splash of balsamic could work too – beetroot and balsamic are best friends, after all!
+I think the takeaway message here is you have to try this salad!
+Avocado and beetroot salad together might seem quirky at first but it really worked out in the end – try it for a unique, colourful combination!
+Because they taste so darn good on their own, I decided to go without dressing to let the vegetables do all the talking.
+That said, I think a little splash of balsamic could work too.
+Beetroot and balsamic are best friends, after all!
 Pair it with your favourite dip and some crackers for a bit of body and heartiness, and you should have a healthy lunch on your hands in no time 🙂

 - Avocado, grapefruit, beetroot, broccolini, rocket, pine nuts and sesame seeds